etiennedemontalivet/sample-python/README.md

 It will create a directory named `forecasting-something` into the [`./libraries/`](./libraries) directory

 ### Adding dependencies to a library

+> WARNING: you must stop using `pip install` directly

 You need to use `poetry` directly in order to add a dependency.
 First navigate to the project you want to add dependencies for: